cosmos/ibc-go/docs/app_modules/interchain-accounts/ica_auth.md

 // Obtain timeout timestamp
 // An appropriate timeout timestamp must be determined based on the usage of the interchain account.
-// If the packet is timed out, the channel will be closed requiring a new channel to be created
+// If the packet times out, the channel will be closed requiring a new channel to be created timeoutTimestamp := obtainTimeoutTimestamp()
-// and reassociated with the existing interchain account on the host chain. timeoutTimestamp := obtainTimeoutTimestamp()

 _, err = keeper.icaControllerKeeper.TrySendTx(ctx, chanCap, p, packetData, timeoutTimestamp)